Spain's Catalonia region closes its borders to contain pandemic | Health

 Spain's Catalonia region closes its borders to contain pandemic

+Catalan officials said the new measures, which also include closing cinemas and theatres and extending a shutdown of bars and restaurants, were essential to make sure hospitals can cope.
+"Our health system cannot deal with this level of stress.
+It can't take much more," Catalan health chief Alba Verges said.

-Catalonia, home to the city of Barcelona, is one of the virus' hotspots and has already some of the toughest measures in place in the country, including a 15-day shutdown of bars and restaurants, which will also be extended.
-It announced the new measures as the parliament in Madrid debated a nationwide state of emergency, which the central government wants to last until May to give regions legal backing for taking such restrictive measures.
+During weekends, Catalonia residents will not only be banned from leaving the region but also their municipality.
+Catalonia announced the new measures, which will be effective as of Friday, as lawmakers in Madrid debated a nationwide state of emergency, which the central government wants to last until May to give regions legal backing for taking such restrictive measures.

-After a lot of political wrangling over how to tackle the crisis, the government is expected to gather enough support for parliament to approve the extension of the state of emergency at a vote later on Thursday.
+After a lot of political wrangling, the government is expected to gather enough support for parliament to approve the state of emergency at a vote later on Thursday.
+But that will not be the end of uncertainty for many Spaniards, as the government is leaving it to each region to decide its own measures to tackle the pandemic, creating a patchwork of restrictions across the country.

+With Christmas on the horizon and no prospects that travel restrictions would be lifted any time soon, some in Madrid worried they would not be able to be with their loved ones.
+"Well, for me they (the holidays) are going to be very sad, I have children living in the United States and they cannot come.
+So I see it as very sad," said pensioner Pilar, a Madrid resident.

 - READ MORE ON: